Got A Question?

 Most of our mowers do have rain sensors built in so can be set not to mow in the rain, however due to being lighter than a traditional mower and cutting minuscule amounts each time, it it not a problem generally to mow in the wet.

 Yes.
-Ambrogio Robot can cut while it is raining, however, to prevent it from getting too dirty we recommend activating the rain sensors because cutting wet grass may damage the lawn: Ambrogio Robot will return to the recharging base and will wait for the next work cycle.
+Ambrogio Robot can cut while it is raining, however all fully autonomous Ambrogio models are fitted with rain sensors and we recommend activating these.
+When rain is detected your Ambrogio Robot will return to the recharging base and will wait for the next work cycle.
 Please see the section in the operating manual entitled “Settings - Programming mode".

 Yes, provided that these objects are over 10cm high.
-Ambrogio Robot will approach and gently touch an obstacle in order to cut the grass around it.
-Ambrogio Robot will then proceed to cut in a different direction.
-Ambrogio Robot will not damage and cannot be damaged.
+Ambrogio robots will approach and gently touch an obstacle in order to cut the grass around it.
+Our robots will then proceed to cut in a different direction.

 The monthly consumption of an Ambrogio mower is considerably less than the fuel consumption required to use a petrol-driven lawn mower.
 For a medium sized lawn, the electricity costs of Ambrogio are between £1 to £2 per month!